 According to Health Gene, a canine DNA coat & nose color color specialist, a small proportion of Labrador Retrievers have an allele at the D of dilute locus that causes brown labs to be a pale grayish brown often sold as "silver labs".
 Pure Breed Labrador Retrievers do not carry this dilute locus.
 According to the Labrador Retriever Club, this color is a disqualification.
 When the silver color first showed up in Labradors it came from a kennel that also bred Wiemaraners (which carry the dilute gene).
 Therefore, Labrador Retrievers with the dilute gene are thought to be mixed breeds.
 This a good example why it's never a good idea to buy from a breeder that breeds more than 1 type of dog.
 Accidental breedings happen, hurting the integrity of the breed and AKC Registration process.

 Are ideal for Arizona outdoors.
 Their light coat color attracts and absorbs the least amount of sun, allowing them to remain outdoors for longer periods of time than their chocolate and black counterparts.
-Yellow labs are also ideal for houses or apartments that have light colored carpets or tile.
+Yellow labs are also ideal for houses or apartments that have light-colored carpets or tiles.

 All yellow labs are born with pink noses.
-Around the 2nd week some of the pup's noses will start to turn dark.
-A full grown lab will most often have a black nose and amber to dark brown colored eyes.
+Around the 2nd week, some of the pup's noses will start to turn dark.
+A full-grown lab will most often have a black nose and amber to dark brown colored eyes.
 As Yellow labs age, sometimes their noses will turn lighter colored and sometimes seasonally, most notably during winter.
 Yellow coat colors range from white, cream, apricot, golden, to fox red.
-(However, what I've noticed in the Fox Red version is that they tend to have markings which makes me think that they are not purebred.)
+(However, what I've noticed in the Fox Red version is that they tend to have markings which make me think that they are not purebred.)
 In my experience, pure breed labs do not have any markings.

-With the right mating pair, a "Dudley" is born with flesh or brown colored pigment on their noses and around their eyes.
+With the right mating pair, a "DUDLEY" is born with a pink nose & green eyes.
+AKA: Albino.
 A true Dudley's skin will never darken.
 Color Coat DNA Specialists pinpoint that Dudleys are the result of eebb allele combination (NBP = No Black Pigment).
-Most often these Dudley's sport greenish blue eyes.
+Most often these Dudley's sport greenish-blue eyes.
 Dudley's are special.
-They are one of the only 2 allele combos that can mate with a chocolate lab to produce an all chocolate litter.
+They are one of the only 2 allele combos that can mate with a chocolate lab to produce an all-chocolate litter.